sunlord2k/soaribox/README.md

 Probably some more stuff which I forgot but will be added to install.sh

-#Pathes & things to know:
+# Pathes & things to know:

 Logfiles: /etc/soaribox/soaribox.log
+Status of dump1090 can be obtained via systemctl dump1090